-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - · communication barriers and difficulties in managing or reporting these challenges
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges

 At King's we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
-For more information, please refer to the SEND policy.

-(see Appendix 2 for full details of all of the above issues)
+For more information, please refer to the SEND policy. (see Appendix 2 for full details of all of the above issues as well as other concerns to be aware of)